nic-cof/Arduino-Quadcopter/README.md

 Progress:
 (AUG 18, 2016)
+Finished quadcopter frame ysterday.
+Needed a purpose built frame to accurately test components.
 Uploaded first iteration IMU code.
 Uses complementary filter to prevent drift in IMU data.
 Need to adjust filter values as there is still drift.
 Bluetooth breakout arrives today.

 (AUG 3, 2016) U2
 Second code failed.
 Found instructable with ESC code, worked like a charm.
 Started with ESC_A.
 Added ESC_B, _C, and _D after.